-A probationary term is generally issued for a period between three (3) and five (5) years, dependent upon whether any aggravating or mitigating factors exist.
+The five standard conditions of probation generally appearing in every case are as follows: A probationary term is generally issued for a period between three (3) and five (5) years, dependent upon whether any aggravating or mitigating factors exist.
 Standard conditions are imposed on each and every probationer regardless of cause for discipline.
 For applicants, Condition 8, Cost Recovery, does not apply.

-- 1. Obey all laws

-- 2. Submit Quarterly Reports

-- 3. Cooperate With Probation Monitoring Program

-- 4. Probation Monitoring Costs

-- 5. Function as an Optometrist

-- 6. Notice to Employer

-- 7. Changes of Employment or Residence

-- 8. Cost Recovery

-- 9. Take and Pass California Laws and Regulations Examination

-- 10. Community Service

-- 11. Valid License Status

-- 12. Tolling for Out-Of-State Residence or Practice

-- 13. License Surrender

-- 14. Violation of Probation

-- 15. Completion of Probation

-- 16. Sale or Closure of an Office and/or Practice
+1. Obey all laws [26] 2.
+Submit Quarterly Reports 3.
+Tolling of probation if respondent moves out-of-state [28] 2.3.
+Cooperate With Probation surveillance [27] Monitoring Program 4.
+Probation Monitoring Costs 5.
+Function as an Optometrist 6.
+Notice to Employer 7.
+Changes of Employment or Residence 8.
+Cost Recoverv 15.
+9. Take and Pass California Laws and Regulations Re Licensure Examination(s) 13.10.
+Community Service - Free Services 11.
+Valid License Status 28.12.
+Tolling of probation if respondent moves out of state for Out-Of-State Residence or Practice 13.
+License Surrender 514.
+Violation of Probation 4.15.
+Completion of Probation [30] 16.
+Sale or Closure of an Office and/or Practice